Here’s a quick question for you:

 - Notable features.
 Apart from the usual ability to add text, images, and graphics to slides, you want a presentation platform with extra features such as collaboration, robust design tools, support for audio and rich media, and a wide variety of templates for reports and presentations.

 - Price.
-Finally, consider the price of the software.
+Finally, consider the price of the presentation software.
 Some are free for personal use, others come bundled with the OS, while the rest are available to enterprises on a monthly and annual subscription.